LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## LIL instruction – Load immediate value into lower nibble of Accumulator
+## LIL instruction – Load Immediate value into Lower nibble of accumulator
 Binary form: 0011 nnnn \
 Operation: A[3-0] ← Imm \
 Example: LIL 2h